 What must be included in all requests for due process hearing?

-- The request must be in writing, either a letter or Request for Due Process Hearing (form may be completed electronically, but must be printed and have a handwritten signature.
+- The Request for Due Process Hearing must be printed and have a handwritten signature.
 The request may also be filed electronically;

 - Include the parent's name, address and telephone number;